the-spark1ch/the-spark1ch/README.md

 # Hi, I'm spark1ch 👋

-### Software Engineer | Backend & Systems
+### Backend Developer | Systems & Automation

-Backend-focused Software Engineer with **4+ years of experience in Python**, building reliable and scalable systems.
-I enjoy working close to the system level, designing architectures, and solving performance‑sensitive problems.
+I’m a backend developer with **4+ years of experience in Python**.
+I genuinely enjoy digging into how things work under the hood, designing reliable architecture, and fixing performance bottlenecks.

-My engineering approach focuses on **clarity, scalability, and maintainability**.
-I value well‑structured codebases, thoughtful abstractions, and systems that remain understandable as they grow.

-I primarily work with **Python, Rust, and JavaScript**, building backend services, system tools, and occasionally desktop applications.
+When it comes to engineering, I value **simplicity, predictability, and clean design**.
+My goal is always to write code that doesn't just work today, but remains maintainable and easy for the team to understand six months down the road.
+I spend most of my time in **Python**, love pulling in **Rust** for performance-critical tasks, and occasionally reach for **JavaScript** when building desktop tools or scripts.

 ---